 Ever since I was a child, mom would talk about the krumkake that her mom used to make them make, along with lefse, riskrem (rice pudding), spritz cookies and boller.
-Out of all of those tasty treats, my mom only made boller.
+Out of all of those tasty treats, my mom only made boller (she’d make rice pudding once in a while for herself, as none of us wanted any of it back then).
 I always wished she’d make krumkake, but she didn’t have the iron for it.
-Krumkake was something I’ve only had at my aunt Judy’s house, and that changes now.
-I’ve decided to make this a new family tradition for us now that I have my own krumkake iron!
+Krumkake was something I only got to eat at my aunt Judy’s house.
+Thanks to Amazon I can now make my own. 🙂

-The smell of boller (or as we called them, “Norwegian buns” or “mom’s buns” *snicker* was one of my all time favorite scents.
-The scent of cardamom and sweet dough would fill the house and make it so warm and inviting.
-Krumkake is not always made with cardamom, but I added it to my Christmas Krumkake recipe to give it that special nostalgic flavor I love so much.
+The smell of boller (or as we called them, “Norwegian buns” or “mom’s buns” *snicker, snicker* was one of my all time favorite scents.
+The scent of cardamom and sweet dough would fill the house and it felt so warm and inviting.
+Most krumkake recipes do not call for cardamom, but I added it to my Christmas Krumkake recipe to give it that special nostalgic flavor I love so much.

 FYI – I am not a pro – and to be completely honest with you, this was my first time making krumkake.
-They should have been a little darker.
 Better luck next time, right?
-But they did taste awesome.
+Although, they did taste awesome.

 To make krumkake, you first need a special iron.
 What makes it special is the traditional rosemaling design on the iron plates.
 You have 2 options when looking for an iron.
 You could get the old fashioned iron, which you place over a hot stove and have to flip halfway through cooking.
 Or, you could opt for the electronic Krumkake Express iron like I have below.
 I found mine on Amazon for $50.